Hobbies & Interests

 The questions that animate philosophy of mind are, for me, the deepest ones: What is the relationship between thought and language?
 Can meaning be reduced to computation?
 Is the mind a kind of machine — and if so, what kind?
 My interest traces back to the analytic tradition, beginning with Gottlob Frege's foundational distinction between sense and reference — the insight that meaning is not simply denotation, and that two expressions can pick out the same object while differing in how they present it.
 That seemingly technical point turns out to have enormous consequences for how we think about thought itself.

 Noam Chomsky's argument for an innate universal grammar — and more broadly for a nativist, rationalist picture of the mind — sits in productive tension with the externalism of Hilary Putnam.
-Putnam's Twin Earth thought experiment — the claim that meanings "ain't in the head" — is one of the most elegant philosophical arguments I know, and it remains a live challenge for any purely internalist semantics.
-The debate between these two poles is, for me, still unresolved and still worth caring about.
+Putnam's Twin Earth thought experiment — the claim that meanings "ain't in the head" — is one of the most elegant philosophical arguments, and it remains a live challenge for any purely internalist semantics.
+The debate between these two poles is still unresolved and still worth caring about.

 Cinema